 If you fix your meals, it is so much easier to stay on your healthy diet.
-To be able to pull this off, book your room that has a kitchenette with a fridge.
-Go to the areas local market and get the kitchenette stocked with fresh vegetables, fruit so you can make those healthy meals yourself.
+To be able to pull this off, book a room that has a kitchenette with a fridge.
+Go to the area’s local market and get the kitchenette stocked with fresh vegetables and fruit so you can make those healthy meals yourself.

 Pack healthy snacks